In-stock bikes ship same day before 2 Pst or next day

-Whether you're riding around in the neighborhood, getting some coffee or groceries at the store, the Peace elec electric wheel bike has got your back and will uncomplicate your life when in search of a lightweight, easy to use, comfortable, and utilitarian E commuter bicycle.
+Whether you're riding around in the neighborhood, getting some coffee or groceries at the store, the 55-pound Peace Elec electric wheel bike has got your back and will uncomplicate your life when in search of a lightweight, easy to use, comfortable, and utilitarian E commuter bicycle.

 You'll be able to go up to 28 MPH for 25 - 40 Miles per charge with our Peace Elec electric wheel bike series depending on speed used (low, medium, high).

 Best of all the Elec series will be lighter than most E - bikes, better looking, and the Electric wheel unit interchangeable with your other bikes!

 An electric wheel bicycle makes life super easy when you're just trying to get something that still has that classic feel but with a touch of technology added.